Updated June 2025

 - Investing in Canada Infrastructure Program for green infrastructure: A federal government program that funds environmentally sustainable projects, such as geothermal.

-Production in 2023 and Forecast
+Production in 2024 and Base Case and Forecast

 Projects